 The Elf and Half-elf Magic-user

-The Elf and Half-elf Magic-user is often a portion of a Multi-Class combination.
-Regardless of the Class mix, the rules for Magic-users are almost the same with one main difference: The Magic-user multi-class is able to cast spells whilst wearing armour, if there is a Thief class in the mix, the Leather armour limitation still remains. apart from that, the armour restriction means to wear better than Leather armour the wearer must be a Fighter/Magic-user mix.
+Magic flows easily through the Elf and Half-elf that often the Magic-user is commonly part of a multi-class combination.
+Regardless of the class mix, the rules for Magic-users are almost the same with one main difference: The Magic-user multi-class is able to cast spells whilst wearing armour, if there is a Thief class in the mix, the Leather armour limitation still remains.
+Apart from that, the armour restriction means to wear better than Leather armour the wearer must be a Fighter/Magic-user mix.

 From a game mechanics point of view: the amount of X.P. required for the Fighter to gain 8th Level, the Thief would be on Level 10, any HP benefit from the extra H.P. of the Fighter class is almost negated.